Our directors + dps tell engaging stories that create lots of laughs, make us emotional, and inspire us to be better.

-As a dancer and performer, the poetry of movement holds a heavy influence on her work from commercial campaigns with Revlon, CoverGirl, Maybelline, and L'Oreal to music videos for artists such as Tracy Chapman, Lou Reed, & Marc Anthony.
+As a dancer and performer, Paula is heavily influenced by the poetry of movement in her work as a director of commercial campaigns with Revlon, CoverGirl, Maybelline, and L'Oreal, and music videos for artists such as Tracy Chapman, Lou Reed, & Marc Anthony.
 Paula has been honored with several awards such as the Silver Lion at Cannes, the International Monitor Award, and the Deutscher Kommunikationsverband-Die-Kappe (Germany's equivalent to the Clios).
 When she’s not working on her independent projects, she can be found soaking up the sun in Los Angeles.

 Geoff is a storyteller first, visual artist second.
-The moment that opened his eyes to the power of visual storytelling was as a teen when people who saw his first short film sent letters telling him how it inspired them and even changed their views on it’s subject.
-From that moment on, he knew there was nothing else he wanted to do but continue making art that inspired, communicated, and uplifted.
-Since then his music videos and television commercials have aired on broadcast both nationally and across the globe for clients such as Macy's and Lord & Taylor.
-His feature film Fray premiered theatrically in LA and has been shown in over 200 countries (reaching #2 on Amazon UK and #15 on Amazon US) after receiving multiple “ best film" awards and joining The Academy of Motion Picture's Core Collection.
+Since making his very first short film, Geoff has been inspired by the uplifting, communicating, and transformative power of a well-spun narrative.
+Geoff’s music videos and television commercials have aired on broadcast both nationally and across the globe for clients such as Macy's and Lord & Taylor.
+His feature film Fray premiered theatrically in LA, has been shown in over 200 countries, reached #2 on Amazon UK and #15 on Amazon US, received multiple “best film" awards, and is a part of The Academy of Motion Picture's Core Collection.

 Paul spent a ridiculous amount of time studying film and actors; time that could have been spent learning how to pick stocks, calculate his APR or even balance his checkbook.
 But to paraphrase Hyman Roth, 'This is the business I’ve chosen’ and he’s hooked.
 He loves the turn of the head in take 7 and the way she looks at the baby in take 3.
 He’s watched Brando pick up that glove in “On the Waterfront” about fifty times and was lucky enough to even study with his teacher, Stella Adler.
 At parties he’s the guy who doesn’t know his property assessment value but does know that Damien Chazelle shot Whiplash digitally and La La Land on film.
 When it comes to his work he doesn’t stop.
 He eat, breathes and sleeps it.
 So there, stock brokers.
 Go do something useful— shoot a film.